 Kuta used to be the tourist hotspot but now Canggu is becoming more popular.
 Canggu is home to hip restaurants, vegan cafes, beachfront bars, wonderful beaches and boujee boutiques.

-Although scooters are the cheapest way to get around it can also be the most dangerous!
+Although scooters are the most affordable way to get around it can also be the most dangerous!
 Countless foreigners have gotten themselves into accidents that have resulted in death or serious injury.

 Watching locals drive scooters in Bali looks chaotic but it does appear to have rhythm.
 They all seem to be in sync with one another.
 Research the unspoken rules about driving a scooter in Bali or ask a local before you get on one.